hknutzen/Netspoc/technical.markdown

 will assume a topology without pathrestrictions.

-`cluster_path_mark` is called with a pair of loop nodes that specify the start and end node of the path through the cluster (as well as the interfaces through which these nodes are left or entered on the path from source to destination).
+`cluster_path_mark` is called with a pair of loop nodes that specify start and end node of a path through the cluster (as well as the interfaces through which these nodes are left or entered on the path from source to destination).
 Then, a depth first search is conducted, beginning at start node, to find all paths through the loop part that